 Better walkways have done a lot of good.
 However, as long as careless drivers are on our streets, accidents will happen.
 That is why the city deserves people who will protect the rights of those who are hurt.

-Las Vegas is home to Sam & Ash, LLP, experienced pedestrian lawyers who make it easy to get fair compensation.
+Las Vegas is home to Sam & Ash Injury Law, experienced pedestrian lawyers who make it easy to get fair compensation.
 You deserve What’s Right, so don’t delay calling us.
 We are on the line 24 hours at 1 (800) 304-2000.
 Let’s discuss a plan to get you back on your feet.